2DegreesWest/OSDownloadsAPI/README.md

 We are almost there!
-Using the URL's we have created in step 4, we can now make the requests that allow us to obtain the final download link (see 'url' in screenshot below) and the 'fileName' which allows us to determine the download format e.g. zip, csv, vector tiles etc, and also use to name the downloaded file.
+Using the URL's we have created in step 4, we can now make the requests that allow us to obtain the final download link (see 'url' in example below) and the 'fileName' which allows us to determine the download format e.g. zip, csv, vector tiles etc, and also use to name the downloaded file.